 But that wasn’t all.
 A collection of great actors were assembled for the other key parts – Guy Pearce, Rebecca Hall, James Badge Dale, Ty Simpkins, William Sadler and a truly gob-smacking Ben Kingsley, making this film one of the highlights of my movie-going year so far.
 So if you didn’t see it on its cinema release, then make a point of buying the DVD or Blu-ray when it comes out in September, you will not be disappointed.

-If you fancy seeing my full review of the film, here it is: You want to be amazed?
-Then don’t miss Iron Man Three
+If you fancy seeing my full review of the film, it’s here.

 My first feeling after watching it and something I noted in my review of the film, was that it brought to mind that other great sequel The Empire Strikes Back and I loved the fact how Abrams upped the emotional ante considerably for this instalment.
 Kirk and Spock, Kirk and Pike, Spock and Uhura – all of those relationships were put to the test by the arrival of one hell of a fearsome and complex villain John Harrison, played with effortless panache by Benedict Cumberbatch.
 What a truly great nemesis he was and further proof it seems (if it was needed) that British actors really can do memorable baddies.